-Although not studied in detail, from a high level estimate perspective, should it be required the construction of a new marine facility and port in the Valdez area was assumed to be approximately \$6.7 billion dollars depending on the land requirements and the type of facilities required with an estimated \$30 million per year in operating cost.
+Although not studied in any detail, from a high level estimate perspective, should it be required the construction of a new marine facility and port in the Valdez area was assumed to be approximately \$6.7 billion dollars depending on the land requirements and the type of facilities required with an estimated \$30 million per year in operating cost.
 The high level estimate for constructing a new pipeline from Delta Junction to Valdez, a distance of 430 km, was roughly calculated at \$2.2 Billion.
-The estimated costs are summarized in Appendix A-3.